The official IELTS by IDP app is here! Download it today.

 Once the test begins, keep track of time so you have enough time to complete each part of the test.
 If you have any questions, you can raise your hand to get the attention of an invigilator.
 Once the test concludes, you can leave the test room and collect your belongings.

-Your provisional test results will be available online 3 to 5 days after taking IELTS on a computer or 13 days after sitting a paper-based test.
+Your provisional test results will be available online 3 to 5 days after taking IELTS on Computer or 13 days after sitting an IELTS on Paper test.
 Your official Test Report Form (TRF) can be picked up from the test centre or mailed to you.

 The Listening, Reading, and Writing parts of the test are completed immediately after each other on the same day.
 In some test centres, you will sit the Speaking test on the same day, or up to 7 days before or after your test date.